alonrbar/easy-template-x/README.md

 #### Pie & doughnut charts

-Pie & doughnut uses the same input data format as line, bar and column chart, expect they expect a single series.
+Pie & doughnut uses the same input data format as line, bar and column chart, except they expect a single series.

 Input template: